dabeaz/typemap/README.rst

 can use ``all_`` and ``prefix_`` as substitutes.
 However, keep mind that good type annotations should be hard to type.

+*Why do you have to import typemap at the bottom?*

+Reasons.
+Think of it as a kind of module decorator.

 *Are there any unit tests?*

 No, not tests, types.